GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 11. Set the **Value** as your device configuration's 16-character hexadecimal string.
 The configuration hexadecimal string must be 8 bytes (exactly 16 characters).
 The configuration value is specific to each device and use case.
 To learn more, refer to the Sigfox [Downlink information](https://support.sigfox.com/docs/downlink-information) document.
 12. Deselect the **Index this property** checkbox.
 13. Click **Done**.
 14. Click **Create** to save the entity.
-Verify that you now have a configuration entity in Datastore, with your Sigfox device type as the name.
+Verify that you now have a configuration entity in Firestore, with your Sigfox device type as the name.
 Refer to the below example:

-**Figure 7.** Datastore example
+**Figure 6.** Firestore example

 [ds-example]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-gw/ds-example.png
-![datastore example][ds-example]
+![Firestore example][ds-example]

 # Testing the integration